tspeterkim/paged-attention-minimal/README.md

 # paged-attention-minimal

-A minimal PagedAttention Cache Manager. `llama3-paged.py` is a <300 line implementation of:
+A minimal PagedAttention cache manager. `llama3-paged.py` is a <300 line implementation of:
 * LLama3 batch inference using ShareGPT prompts (`sharegpt-filtered.json`).
 * A KV cache manager for PagedAttention.